 Chemical protective suits are required in many service and manufacturing industries where employees are exposed to hazardous materials.
 Chemical protective clothing can make a real difference in protecting workers from hazardous particles, dust, aerosols, and liquids in the agricultural sector when pesticides are sprayed, during structural renovations where mold or asbestos is present, during the manufacture of light bulbs, electronics, and many other consumer products, and of course in chemical facilities, hospitals, pharmaceuticals manufacturing, and especially in the petrochemical industry.

-1. Know the Level of Chemical Exposure for Your Chemical Resistant Suit
+1. Know the Level of Exposure for Your Chemical Resistant Suit

 - Level B protection: When respiratory hazards are certain, but less skin and eye protection is needed, Level B garments should be worn.
 Chemical resistant clothing is needed when the amount or type of chemicals are unknown, as Level B will provide sufficient protection for the time required to determine the true hazard levels.
 For added safety, workers can also wear chemical resistant pants or a chemical resistant jacket.